aautio/react-modal-image/README.md

 * For React 15.x and 16.x.
 * Esc, Enter & click outside the image close the lightbox
 * User can zoom & move the image or download the highest quality one
+* Download and Zoom -buttons can be hidden.
 * Image alt shown as title of lightbox

 You need to bring your own `Set` polyfill if you use old Internet Explorers.